sayo96825/UBC-Social-Media-Analysis-ASD/README.md

 It is very simple feture.
 You just need to run it.
 There are 3 branch in total and it is merged successfully.

-For the video demo, I had github and VSC open in side by side and did built-in screen capture.
-But I realized it was only catureing the github window.
-After looking into it, my understanding is that I need other program to do multi windows capture or edit two video together.
+For the video demo, I had GitHub and VSC open side by side and did a built-in screen capture.
+But I realized it was only capturing the GitHub window.
+After looking into it, my understanding is that I need another program to do multi-windows capture or edit two videos together.

-I am just sending in the making change part of the video separately at this time.
+I sent the making change part of the video separately through canvas at this time.